dikortis/LetsTalkETC/Episodes/Episode_4.md

 started to go south

 **Carlo Vicari:**
-right right
+right

 **Cory:**
  and then
-you know honestly you know the ET and then EGC came about and i have to say it is the coolest most helpful community
+you know honestly you know the ETH and then ETC came about and i have to say it is the coolest most helpful community
 I've ever interacted with so I mean there's tons of slack channels and all